Limit theorems for empirical processes of cluster functionals: Proofs

 Next we present a useful technical lemma.
-It makes it possible to replace some of the assumptions of Theorem \ref{fidisconvtheo} by sufficient conditions which are more restrictive but often simpler to verify. \begin{lemma} \textup{(i)} If $\operatorname{Var}(\Delta_n(f))=o(r_n v_n)$, then \textup{(C1)} holds.
+It makes it possible to replace some of the assumptions of Theorem \ref{fidisconvtheo} by sufficient conditions which are more restrictive but often simpler to verify.